Nianyi-GSND-Projects/GSND-5130-GP1/Thesis/Thesis.typ

 	This yielded several important insights about the dynamics of _Minecraft_ engagement, including how updates, mods and multiplayer sessions all have different effects (and lengths) that cause the "2-week _Minecraft_ phase" to repeat itself.

-	= Interview Result
+	= Interview Results

-	#{
-		show heading.where(level: 3): set heading(numbering: none)
-		[
 	By analysing their responses in more than 25 in-depth interviews, recurring themes that cause players "break" their current worlds and create new ones could be identified.
 	These patterns relate to emotionality, the effects of game updates, multiplayer dynamics, and game mods (user-created additions to the game).
 	The interviews offer a nuanced understanding of the ways in which and why players cycle through these "2-week _Minecraft_ phases".

 	#let theme(body) = {
 		set text(size: 1em, weight: "bold");
 		body;
 	}

 	=== Attachment to Worlds and the Influence of Updates

 	Many players reported a strong sense of identification with the worlds they built in _Minecraft_, especially as their playtime had been considerable.
 	Players spoke about how they had crafted aquariums or architectural replicas in their worlds, or had simply engaged in just walking around to explore rare and unusual biomes.
 	One player said:

 	#quote[I get attached to every small thing in life, and _Minecraft_ worlds are no different.]

 	It prevented them from leaving such a world, particularly if they had built something particularly elaborate, or if they had accumulated in-game memories with other players.
 	One player explained:

 	#quote[If the map was fun to explore and I built a cool house or had a dog, I feel bad leaving it behind.]

 	Nonetheless, the vast majority of players said they would start a new world following a major _Minecraft_ update.
 	These updates usually implement new content (such as biomes, structure, or mechanics) which are difficult or impossible to find in the player's old world.
 	There wasn't an easy way to play with new content, so players said that it would take too long to reach new features if they stuck with their old world.
 	One player explained:

 	#quote[It's hard to find the new stuff that's added in the update in an already existing world.
 You have to travel out really far.]

 	It's always the desire of experiencing the latest features of the game that override any attachment to the old worlds (they quit).
 	The interviews showed that, despite the feeling of attachment to old worlds, players would quit them all the time for the sake of novelty.

 	=== Challenge and Hardcore Mode

 	If the players chose to play in hardcore mode, their approach to their worlds would be quite different from players who selected regular mode.
 	In hardcore mode, the world deletes upon death, making the experience more adventurous since your death is final.
 	Players in this mode said that they accepted the notion that they would lose it all if they died, saying:

 	#quote[If it's a hardcore world, I already know that if I die, I'm going to delete the world immediately.]

 	It encourages play of the "let's pretend" kind, with little emotional involvement and an attitude that, or "what's the worst that could happen?"
 	Their far more successful and persistent tendencies were more consonant with the raw masculinity celebrated by scholars _Dead Turk_ and _Steam Train Demon_.
 	Again and again, such players talked of making fresh hardcore worlds on an almost daily basis, dying within a few minutes at best of logging on to the new world.
 	One said:

 	#quote[My pattern is creating hardcore worlds, dying, and recreating them.
 I want to complete everything without dying, and if I can't, I start a new world.]

 	This cycle of world-building and -abandonment is fuelled by the competing impulses of needing to survive and needing to perfect, as players try to achieve 100 percent completion without losing their worlds.
 	In contrast to competitions, players who place greater value on creative expression and exploration would tend to stay in their worlds longer before abandoning their creations for newer versions or updates.

 	=== Multiplayer vs. Singleplayer Dynamics

 	The type of play (multiplayer or singleplayer) has a big influence on when and why players feel inclined to start new worlds.
 	For two-thirds of our respondents, singleplayer was perceived as the type of play that made it more probable they would restart worlds.
 	When playing alone, they had full editorial authority over their world, and they could walk away without affecting anyone else's experience.
 	One player explained:

 	#quote[I'm way more likely to start over in singleplayer because I don't have to worry about destroying the efforts of other players.]

 	This allows players to experiment, blow things up and, if they want to, restart as often as necessary.
 	In contrast to solo play, the multiplayer setting tends to prolong the life of a world.
 	Several players said that they feel they have to take care of the other players who share a server with them.
 	This made it harder for them to leave a world: #quote(block: false)[I feel somewhat responsible for the other guys on the server.]

 	#quote[In multiplayer, it's easier to stick around because you're part of a group.]

 	Multiplayer is also a committal factor:
 	The socializing and the cooperation can keep players producing in the same world even when they'd like to start again;
 	on the other hand, players can abandon feed-the-beast servers because some have lost interest and stopped playing, or are much further ahead in other ways.
 	We won't edit that last quote.

 	#quote[If people stop playing or progress too slowly, it kills the world.]

 	=== The Role of Mods and Customization

 	For many, the availability of mods or other customisation options becomes a major factor in determining when it's time to start over.
 	Mods add new mechanics, challenges and structures that players can relish and enjoy by starting anew.
 	One interviewee explained:

 	#quote[Mods play a very important part in starting a new world...
 There are so many great mods that change the game in a good way.]

 	Some mods, such as _Create_, add mechanical objects to the game;
 	others introduce a new biome, another a boss, another a dungeon, and so on, adding content for players to explore as they go.
 	Despite the option of modding, not every player uses mods as a supplement to the game or way of playing they have chosen.
 	Some players maintain that when it comes to _Minecraft_, less is more, and they're not interested in using mods.
 	The example of one player:

 	#quote[Mods don't influence my decision to make a new world---I'm not interested in non-vanilla stuff.]

 	This reflects the different ways in which modded and vanilla players have learned to respond to the actions or capabilities granted to them in _Minecraft_, giving rise to different styles of play.
 	These different playstyles also give rise to different responses to world-ending gameplay events---whether through resetting or carrying on.

 	=== Impact of Social Play and Community Engagement

 	Social interaction and community are key to whether players stay in a world of leave it.
 	Many said that making friends while they played was sometimes more important than the game itself.
 One player stated:

 	#quote[It's not the world itself that's hard to leave---it's the people I played with on that server.]

 	This investment in the social experience of the game can sustain a multiplayer world long after it would be abandoned in singleplayer:
 	Playing isn't just about progressing a world but about playing with friends, building a social experience.
 	But if, for example, friends leave, they will be more likely to leave the world in turn once the social group of the game starts to break up.
 	One player said:

 	#quote[Once the group stops playing, there's no point in sticking around.
 That's when I usually start a new world.]

 	=== Progression Milestones and the Desire for a Fresh Start

 	Several players reported having a common last hurrah, clearing "staircases" that mark hitting milestones (defeating the Ender Dragon; completing armor made of Netherite)---often the point at which they get bored of a world.
 	As another player put it:

 	#quote[Once I've done everything, it feels like time to start fresh.]

 	These players feel they have done what they need to do in this world once they reach these thresholds, and there is no sense in continuing the great toil in the same world because it is no longer "new"---novelty is still desired.
 	As another player commented:

 	#quote[After I've finished my main goal, like building a big project or getting all the advancements, I usually feel like it's time to move on.]

 	This cyclical nature of _Minecraft_ engagement is apparent when we consider that users begin with a huge drive to explore, build and go forward---eventually, they run out of interesting things to do and end up quitting and starting up a new world.
-		]
-	}

 	= Discussion